superolmo/BigFiles/README.md

 # Structure
-The plugin is developed based on the Plugin template from Don Ho at https://github.com/npp-plugins/plugintemplate Big files are read using a small 100kB per page.
+The plugin is developed based on the Plugin template from Don Ho at https://github.com/npp-plugins/plugintemplate Big files are read using a small customizable 100kB per page.
 No files are kept open.
 An internal structure keeps track of page number for every file opened by the plugin.

 # Minimum Scope of Work
 1. Plugin must be able to preview very large files in Notepad++ independent of the language (Multi-Byte)
 2. Plugin must be able to move viewable page changing page backward or forward, and to jump to start or end

+# Current Version Change Log
+- Fixed Error on closing bug
+- Fixed reloading of updated configuration without restarting Notepad++

 # Future Work v0.2.0.0
 - Add settings dialog and bigfiles.ini for changing page size